-The College of Nursing has distinct expectations of students regarding the confidentiality of patient related information, including classroom content, clinical content, and student's individual acquisition of information.
-The College of Nursing Graduate Student Handbook outlines policies that apply to students in the graduateprograms.
-Student Agreement Form I am aware that as a student I will receive information about patients in written form and in verbal discussions with faculty and agency staff.
-I agree to abide by Federal HIPAA guidelines and individual agency policies related to the sharing of patient information.
-I understand that I am to hold all information in strict confidence and will consult a College of Nursing Faculty member prior to sharing any part of clinical or classroom content related to patients.
-I agree that I will not send or receive patient information via electronic means unless instructed to do so by a College of Nursing Faculty member.
-I understand that I am not to share any patient related information from class or clinical with individuals who are not a part of that class or clinical experience, including my family and friends.
-I understand that violation of confidentiality laws/policies may result in my immediate dismissal from the Nursing program.
-(Initials)
+I understand that if plagiarism is subsequently discovered at any time duri Program progression, the Radford University School of Nursing may, after action against me including possible revocation of my graduate status and This original signed document will be kept on file in the Radford University the duration of my graduate program and can be referred to at any time.
+(Initials) CONFIDENTIALITY AGREEMENT The School of Nursing has distinct expectations of students regarding the confidentiality of patient related information, including classroom content, clinical content, and stu dent's individual acquisition of information.
+The School of Nursing Graduate Student Handbook outline es policies that apply to students in the DNP program.
+Student Agreement Form I am aware that a s a student I will receive information about patients in written form and in verbal discussions with agree to abide by Federal HIPAA guidelines and individual agency policies related to the sharing of patient information.
+I understand that I am to hold all information in strict a School of Nursing Faculty member prior to sharing any part of clinical or patients.
+I agree that I will not send or receive patient information via elec instructed to do so by a School of Nursing Faculty member.
+I understand t patient related information from class or clinical with individuals who are • clinical experience, including my family and friends.
+I understand that viola - laws/policies may result in my immediate dismissal from the Nursing prog ram.
+(Initials) AGREEMENT FOR SHARED INFORMATION WITH FACULTY The School of Nursing has distinct expectations of students that are in add ition to those outlined in the Radford University Graduate Catalog.
+Student Agreement Form I am awar e that faculty will share information about me in written form and in verbal discussions with each other, because this information sharing is necessary for promotion of safety for patients in va ried clinical settings and for continuity in the development of a professional nurse.
+I give my permissio n for faculty to discuss verbally and if necessary, document in my advising record any pertinent in clinical and academic performance and/or professional and student condu ıct (Initials) I know that this form will be kept in my academic file until graduation and is appropriate for all learning experiences in Graduate Nursing Programs.
+Failure to sign this form will re esult in dismissal from the nursing program.
+I understand and agree to abide by the School of Nursing Graduate Studer it Handbook .
+C'anal an Signature: Print Name: Student ID #: Date